dwyl/learn-devops/nodejs-digital-ocean-centos-dokku.md

 Digital Ocean is a _great_ alternative to the "main" cloud providers (Amazon, Google & Microsoft);
-it has a _much_ more intuitive control panel which means you can get your "DevOps" work don a _lot_ faster!
+it has a _much_ more intuitive (_UX-focussed_) "control panel" which means you can get your "DevOps" learning and _work_ done a _lot_ faster!

+### Why _Not_?

+Managing your own infrastructure (or "Platform") is a "**rabbit hole**";
+it might be _easy_ to get started, but if (_when_) things go "wrong", it can take a while to _understand_ the issue (_lots of googling!_).
+This is "OK" if you are the type of person who _enjoys debugging_ Docker/Linux, but if you prefer focus on the _features_ of your App, let someone `else` handle the infra/PaaS until you achieve "critical mass" and can afford to hire a _professional_ DevOps person.

 ## What?

+Deploy "unlimited"<sup>1</sup> apps to a Virtual Private Server (VPS) instance with great service quality and minimal cost.

-We will be using the following:
+In this guide we will be using the following:

 + Digital Ocean Droplet (Virtual Private Server "VPS")
 + CentOS (Operating System) - though any "mainstream linux" will work,